-CINGAL is CE mark approved as a viscoelastic supplement or a replacement for synovial fluid in all synovial joints.
+CINGAL is CE mark approved as a viscoelastic supplement or a replacement for synovial fluid in the knee joint.
 In Canada, CINGAL is approved for use in the knee.

 Patients who have mild to moderate osteoarthritis (OA) and whose conservative treatments such as lifestyle changes or pain medications no longer effectively manage their pain due to osteoarthritis may benefit from a CINGAL injection.

-CINGAL is designed for patients who demand quick results, desire to remain active, prefer a single visit treatment, or are looking to delay reconstructive surgery.
+CINGAL is designed for patients who demand quick results, want to remain active, prefer a single visit treatment, or are looking to delay reconstructive surgery.